Load Balancer Controller Installation¶

 The LBC is supported by AWS.
-Some clusters may using legacy "in-tree" functionality to provision AWS load balancers.
+Some clusters may be using the legacy "in-tree" functionality to provision AWS load balancers.
 The AWS Load Balancer Controller should be installed instead.

 Existing AWS ALB Ingress Controller users

-AWS ALB Ingress controller must be uninstalled before installing AWS Load Balancer Controller.
-Please follow our migration guide to do migration.
+The AWS ALB Ingress controller must be uninstalled before installing the AWS Load Balancer Controller.
+Please follow our migration guide to do a migration.

 - AWS Load Balancer Controller v2.0.0~v2.1.3 requires Kubernetes 1.15+